ZoeLeBlanc/zoeleblanc.github.io/author-zoe.md

 * Learning how to build deep maps
 * Thinking about digital pedagogy

 Feel free to drop me a line via twitter or my contact page, and I'll try and get back to you quickly.
-I'm happy to talk about my research, potential collaborations, or the virtues of ice cream and nutella (both of which I love deeply).
+I'm happy to talk about my research, potential collaborations, or the virtues of ice cream and nutella.